 - Core factor for the processor type

-The simple and straight forward way to identify the number of processors in the sever is by executing msinfo32.exe from your command prompt, which will list count of physical processors, physical cores and logical cores as shown in the below picture
+The simple and straight forward way to identify the number of processors in the server is by executing msinfo32.exe from your command prompt, which will list count of physical processors, physical cores, and logical cores as shown in the below picture

-In the above picture there are 8 logical processors because hyper threading is enabled on this machine (4*2).
-Hyper threading is not relevant for physical server licensing.
+In the above picture, there are 8 logical processors because hyper-threading is enabled on this machine (4*2).
+Hyper-threading is not relevant for physical server licensing.
 But it will impact when you are licensing your virtual environment (individual VM’s licensing).
-We will cover it bit later.
+We will cover it a bit later.

 Intel Server: 12 * 1 = 12 core licenses required (since the core factor is 1)